The many names of high blood pressure

 Related Article: Health Effects of High Salt Intake - The Bitter Truth

 Can hardly blame the mother-in-law for that one!

 Making high blood pressure even more complicated is the fact that blood pressure readings can (and do) fluctuate during the course of the day.
 We want you to try and stay in the green zone, so check out this handy Blood Pressure Chart to see where your blood pressure is at:

 It’s important you know what your blood pressure reading is

 High blood pressure is a ‘silent killer’ – and for good reason.
 The symptoms that can warn you about high blood pressure can sometimes be confusing and non-specific (don't worry, we'll talk about that in another post).
 Consistently high blood pressure can lead to stroke, heart attacks, kidney failure…and other nasty complications.
 The good news?
 You can totally control high blood pressure by following a healthy and active lifestyle, or, by taking the right medication to lower it.

 Related Article: How do you know you have hypertension?

 Don’t leave it to chance…

 If you are on chronic medication, leading a busy lifestyle can make it easy for you to forget to take your meds.
 Simply download the Memo Health app, get a daily reminder, and never miss a dose ever again.
-Get the free app for Android here.
+Get the app free for Android and IOS here.